Your favourite iOS apps and games are about to disappear. Here’s why – and how to save them

 The inference is that Apple will at some point flick a switch and remove support for 32-bit apps from 64-bit devices.
 There’s no way of knowing when this will happen, just that it will.
 We suspect the most likely moment will be the release of iOS 11 later this year.

+In iOS 10.3, you can at least list affected apps, by opening Settings and navigating to General > About > Applications.
+Those listed under ‘no updates available’ won’t work unless updated before iOS 11 arrives.

-For its part, Apple provided notice.
-In December 2014, developers were told iOS apps had to include 64-bit support.
+For its part, Apple at least provided notice.
+Back in December 2014, developers were told iOS apps had to include 64-bit support.
 The cut-off date regarding new App Store submissions was February 1, 2015, and for updates June 1.

 This means any app released during the past two years or updated after June 2015 should be safe – bar other incompatibility issues.
 For anything else, developers must issue updates.

-But it’s not that simple.
+But things aren’t quite that simple.
 Artist and games creator Zach Gage recently revamped his hit word game SpellTower, but tells Stuff many of his other games will “just disappear”.
 This is because “many no longer compile and would take loads of work to get running”, which cannot be justified, given how little they earn.